- 2

 Prep Time 5'

-PT5MTotal Time 7'
+Total Time 7'

 Grown-up, sophisticated and rather impressive at a dinner party, our sea buckthorn and hibiscus cocktail also comes packed with healthy vitamins.
-Here, we’ve left it without alcohol, but feel free to add a shot of your favorite tipple if you like.
+Here, we’ve left it without alcohol, but feel free to add a shot of your favourite tipple if you like.

 A morning juice, or evening sundowner?